samcarey/bad-spaceship/docs/README.md

 Bad Spaceship is a game in development by [nobo.games](http://www.nobo.games).

-At this point, it's essentially a mashup of our favorite games, except with all the problems gone (ideally).
+At this point, it's planned to be a mashup of our favorite games, except with all the problems gone (ideally).

 # How does it work?